jennynicoleaustin/udemy-react/S16 Forms and User Input/Section 16 Notes.md

   - BEST OPTION?
     - a combo of lose focus and onchange
       - lose focus initially and then onchange when a user is fixing an error.

+V. 199
+Two main ways to fetch a user input
+- store value in a state variable
+- ref to fetch data once the user is done typing the data.
+REF
+- Useful if you only need the data 1x
+STATE
+- when you need to reset the input to an empty string